 Above: Love in the Clouds is Ashley Hodder’s first mural in the Daydream Station series.
 It’s located in Pittsburgh’s Allentown neighborhood on Beltzhoover Avenue.

-Pittsburgh’s Homewood neighborhood recently launched The Homewood Experience, a neighborhood initiative dedicated to preserving history and instilling pride through community engagement, businesses development, sustainability and cultural integrity.
+Pittsburgh’s Homewood neighborhood launched The Homewood Experience, a neighborhood initiative dedicated to preserving history and instilling pride through community engagement, businesses development, sustainability and cultural integrity.
 The Artwalk, an initiative highlight, invites residents and visitors to explore Homewood by way of outdoor murals.

 The Artwalk currently features 11 murals created by four different artists, including The Artwalk Coordinator and Homewood native Camerin “CAMO” Nesbit.
 His feature pieces include the Homewood is Home and BubbleGum murals, both located along N. Homewood Avenue.
 The project will continue to grow as murals and artists are added.

 Moving the Lives of Kids (MLK) Community Mural Project is a nonprofit organization with the mission to inspire, educate and empower the youth through public art.
 Founded by established Pittsburgh artist and muralist Kyle Holbrook, this program aims to use public art as a means to reach kids over the summer months to do positive community work.
 Through the years, the project has expanded beyond Pittsburgh and into 56 cities, 27 states and 43 countries.